Shubh2268/Fitness-Monster/README.md

 Fitness Monster - Modern UI/UX website, developed using React.js, Tailwind CSS and ExerciseDB API, exemplifies modern UI/UX principles.
 Its sleek design, seamless functionality, and overall user experience set a high standard, serving as a reference for future modern applications or websites in general.

+Here you can get guidance of exercises, you want to know about.
+Just search with exercise name, bodypart or equipment and you will get your exercise companion related to your keyword to guide you.

 ## <a name="tech-stack">⚙️ Tech Stack</a>

 - Vite